IngridKJ/mpsa_newmark/README.md

     Cartesian grids.
 Simply define the variable `grid_type` to be either `"simplex"` or `"cartesian"` to set the grid type of your choice.
   * `save_figure`: This flag is found in runscripts which allow for generating and saving figures.
-Figures are saved in [figures](./convergence_analysis/figures).
+Figures are saved in [figures](./convergence_and_stability_analysis/figures).
 Change `save_figure` from `True` to `False` to not generate and save figures.
   * `limit_file_export`: Certain runscripts generate large amounts of vtu and pvd files.
     Default behavior is to generate files for each time step.
 This flag allows to only generate files for the time steps which are presented in the article.
 Change `limit_file_export` from `False` to `True` to limit the number of files exported.

-Note that not all the runscripts have have/need all the flags.
+Note that not all the runscripts have/need all the flags.

 ## Verification: Convergence and energy decay analyses
 ### Convergence analysis of MPSA-Newmark
 The convergence analysis is performed with homogeneous Dirichlet conditions in 3D.
-The convergence runscript generate an output file which contains grid size, number of cells, time step size, displacement error and traction error:
+The convergence runscript generates an output file which contains grid size, number of cells, time step size, displacement error and traction error, as well as a figure with the results:
 * [runscript_space_time_convergence_dirichlet_boundaries](./convergence_and_stability_analysis/runscript_space_time_convergence_dirichlet_boundaries.py)

 The runscript utilizes